Princess-org/Princess-org.github.io/source/expressions.rst

 in that way.
 The second form passes an array of type ``[int]`` in this case.
 The function may also be called with an array as the last argument, which does pass the array as varargs.

-.. warning:: Do note that the array gets cleaned up by the calling function after
+.. warning:: The arguments array gets cleaned up by the calling function after
     calling your function, so you need to copy it if you plan to store it in a global variable.